asifayyub/MergeDuplicate/README.md

 Application will look only for current date folder in admission and if found then will look for current date folder in scholarship folder.

-However application will first check for days it wont run on Saturday and sunday.
+However application will first check for days it wont run on Saturday and sunday..